Aliases for SP100 Gene

 GeneCards Summary for SP100 Gene

 SP100 (SP100 Nuclear Antigen) is a Protein Coding gene.
-Diseases associated with SP100 include primary biliary cirrhosis.
-Among its related pathways are Interferon Signaling and Interferon Signaling.
-GO annotations related to this gene include protein homodimerization activity and transcription factor binding.
-An important paralog of this gene is SP140L.
+Diseases associated with SP100 include Autoimmune Cholangitis and Herpes Simplex.
+Among its related pathways are SUMOylation and 4-1BB Pathway.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and chromatin binding.
+An important paralog of this gene is SP140.

 Together with PML, this tumor suppressor is a major constituent of the PML bodies, a subnuclear organelle involved in a large number of physiological processes including cell growth, differentiation and apoptosis.
 Functions as a transcriptional coactivator of ETS1 and ETS2 according to PubMed:11909962.
 Under certain conditions, it may also act as a corepressor of ETS1 preventing its binding to DNA according to PubMed:15247905.
 Through the regulation of ETS1 it may play a role in angiogenesis, controlling endothelial cell motility and invasion.
 Through interaction with the MRN complex it may be involved in the regulation of telomeres lengthening.
 May also regulate TP53-mediated transcription and through CASP8AP2, regulate FAS-mediated apoptosis.
 Also plays a role in infection by viruses, including human cytomegalovirus and Epstein-Barr virus, through mechanisms that may involve chromatin and/or transcriptional regulation.